brightbox/kubernetes-cluster/README.md

 ```
 $ curl https://my-domain.co/
 ```
-### Manual Cloud IP allocation example
+### Fully Automatic SSL certificate management
+You can create an SSL enabled load balancer in one go by specifying an HTTPS listener in your manifest.
+The SSL certificate requested with be the domain name and reverse name of the cloud IP allocated.
+Apply the manifest example with `kubectl apply -f load-balancer-ssl-example.yml` to see this in action.

+### Automatic SSL certificates with manual Cloud IPs
-If you allocate a cloud IP manually via the [Brightbox Cloud Manager](https://www.brightbox.com/docs/guides/manager/getting-started/) you can create an SSL enabled load balancer in one go.
+If you allocate a cloud IP manually via the [Brightbox Cloud Manager](https://www.brightbox.com/docs/guides/manager/getting-started/) you can have finer control over the lifetime of the cloudip.

 - Select or create a new CloudIP in the Brightbox Manager and map your chosen domain to it either via a CNAME record or directly to the addresses shown in the Manager.
 You may want to set the reverse DNS on the CloudIP too.
-- Make a copy of the `load-balancer-ssl-example.yml` manifest and edit it.
+- Make a copy of the `load-balancer-ssl-annotation-example.yml` manifest and edit it.
-- Enter the name of your domain against the `brightbox-load-balancer-ssl-domains` annotation
+- Enter the id of your cloud IP against the `brightbox-load-balancer-cloudip-allocations` annotation
-- Alter the value of `LoadBalancerIP` to match the address of the chosen CloudIP
 - Apply the manifest with `kubectl apply -f`

 The load balancer will automatically obtain the appropriate SSL certificates and install them.
 Once they are in place you can access via an https URL